sebastinez/radicle-link/docs/rfc/0000-application-architecture.md

 Other choices include the `ssh-agent` provided by the `openssh` suite, the `gpg-agent`, or (on Linux systems) `gnome-keyring`.

-Lastly, we consider [D-Bus][dbus] for publish-subscribe messaging (see [messaging](#messaging)).
+Lastly, we consider [D-Bus][dbus] for publish-subscribe messaging.
 D-Bus is available on `systemd`-based systems per default, while it requires use of an external package manager on macOS.

 > Note: a D-Bus implementation is provided on `systemd`-based platforms, and can
 > be installed on macOS using `homebrew` or `MacPorts`.
 It may, however, turn